 - We know the medical issues.
 Our focus is injury cases so we have seen thousands of injuries and are well-versed in the medicine.
 In addition, we have a full-time nurse on staff to assist with medical issues.

 - We know how to get results.
-We have recovered millions of dollars for our satisfied clients.
+With 100 years of combined experience, our award-winning lawyers have recovered millions of dollars for our satisfied clients.

 Will I Have To Go To Court?

 Of course, we will try to settle your case without the necessity of filing suit.
 But sometimes, the at-fault party denies any wrongdoing or denies the severity of your injuries.
 When that happens, it usually becomes necessary for us to file a lawsuit on your behalf.
 But, even if we have to initiate litigation, most cases will resolve short of trial.
 For more information on what to expect from the litigation process, click here.